 - 2. The proponent will comply with the State Environmental Protection Act (SEPA) and submit an environmental checklist to the city as part of the process. - 3.
 If the City Council requests changes(s) by motion, the City Clerk or City Treasurer will be responsible for completing the application and assuring SEPA requirements are met. - 4.
 The City Clerk or City Treasurer will transmit each completed application for change(s) and necessary SEPA information to the Planning Commission. - 5.
-The Planning Commission determines more information is needed on any application, it will submit a written request to the City Clerk or City Treasurer who will notify the applicant. - 6.
+If the Planning Commission determines more information is needed on any application, it will submit a written request to the City Clerk or City Treasurer who will notify the applicant. - 6.
 The Planning Commission will review each complete application under SEPA consistent with the Growth Management Act to consider the cumulative impacts overall. - 7.
 The Planning Commission will conduct duly noticed public hearing(s) in September of each year for all applications received by August 31st of that calendar year. - 8.
-The Planning Commission will prepare a Finding of Fact Report and recommendations for each application as one amendment package and will forward this information to the City Council by October of each year. - 9.
+The Planning Commission will prepare a Finding of Fact Report and recommendations for each application as one (1) amendment package and will forward this information to the City Council by October of each year. - 9.
 The City Council will either accept the recommendations and set a public hearing date or request more information from the Planning Commission. - 10.
 The City Council will hold a duly noticed public hearing to take testimony on all applications before December 31st for all applications received by August 31st of that calendar year.
-Immediately following the public hearing, the City Council may act to adopt the proposed changes. - 11.
-Prior to the final adoptions, by ordinance, of any changes to the Section II and III of the Growth Management Directory, the City Council shall submit a copy of the proposed change(s) to the Department of Community, Trade and Economic Development (CTED) for review and comment as required by Chapter 365-195-820 of the Washington Administrative Code.
-CTED has at least 60 days upon receipt of the copy to conduct its review and provide comments on the proposed changes.
-Once the city receives comments from CTED, or if they chose not to comment by the end of the review period, final adoption by the City Council may proceed. - 12.
+Immediately following the public hearing, the City Council may act to adopt the proposed changes. - 11.Prior to the final adoptions, by ordinance, of any changes to the Section II and III of the Growth Management Directory, the City Council shall submit a copy of the proposed change(s) to the Department of Commerce for review and comment as required by WAC 365-196-630.
+The Department of Commerce has at least 60 days upon receipt of the copy to conduct its review and provide comments on the proposed changes.
+Once the city receives comments from the Department of Commerce, or if they choose not to comment by the end of the review period, final adoption by the City Council may proceed. - 12.
 Upon final adoption by the City Council, the City Clerk or City Treasurer will prepare an addendum document or reproduce Sections II and III of the

 Directory showing all changes.
-The City Clerk or City Treasurer will issue a notice of adoption to CTED and the public within 10 days of adoption.
+The City Clerk or City Treasurer will issue a notice of adoption to the Department of Commerce and the public within ten (10) days of adoption.